Akloo-Jamilu/Akloo-jamilu/README.md

 - 🔗 BackEnd Developer
 - 👀 Interested in new challenges
 - 🌱 Currently learning Java && Aiken
-- 💞️ I’m looking to collaborate on Smart and other backEnd Projets
+- 💞️ I’m looking to collaborate on Smart Contract and other backEnd Projets
 - 📫 How to reach me twitter @iamAkloo

 <!---